 - Prepare an annual statement regarding governance, which will form part of the scheme's annual report.

-- Prepare a statement of investment principles (SIP) for any default arrangement, to ensure it is designed in the best interest of its members.
+- Prepare a statement of investment principles (SIP) for any default arrangement, to make sure it is designed in the best interests of its members.

-- Calculate and assess for good value, charges and transaction costs to be paid by members.
+- Calculate and asses for good value, charges and transaction costs to be paid by members.

-You can find out more from our factsheet New charge restrictions and governance requirements, or by reading our frequently asked questions.
+You can find out more by reading our frequently asked questions.